Ichimaru: Recording career

-to record song until 1985, her last song was " Showa Sanosa Bushi"(Sanosa Song of Showa).
-And continue appeared in television until she decided to retire in 1995.
+to record song until 1985.
+Her last song was " Showa Sanosa Bushi"(Sanosa Song of Showa).
+She continued to appeared on television until she decided to retire in 1995.

 Teaching career

 In 1984, Ichimaru founded the Edo Ko-uta Ichiju Society with the hopes of popularizing Edo ko-uta.
 She had an active role in training students in this style, and continued to teach well into 80s.
 She was also granted the title of Head Master of Nakamura School of Edo Ko-uta in 1960, due to her successful singing career and her support of the style.

 Legacy

 Ichimaru died at the age of 90 in 1997, leaving a legacy of traditional folk music for modern day Japanese.
 Throughout her career she recorded two-hundred-seventy pieces of ha-uta, zokkyoku melodies and ko-uta, and won many prestigious awards including Geijutsusai Shorei Sho in 1970, Shiju Hoso (Imperial Order of the Purple Ribbon) in 1972 and Kun Yonto Zui-ho Sho (4th Imperial Order of the Sacred Treasure) in 1981.

 Her legacy continues to live on in the form of a generous donation of kimono, obi and memorabilia by Mrs. Fumi Suzuki, a friend of Ichimaru, to the Art Gallery of Greater Victoria in Canada and also by donations given to the Iida Museum in Nagano.
 The May–June 2003 issue of the magazine Arts of Asia contained a twenty-page article about Ichimaru, which included an eight-page spread dedicated to some of her kimono.